Culture

 Racial wealth gap study

 So why such a gap?
 Rakesh Kochhar, one of the authors of the report said that white households went into “a stronger position and as a result were able to weather the storm”.
 Indicating one main reason was the real estate market.
-He explains minority families “had most of their wealth in their homes, so when the housing bubble burst, those households took a bigger hit”
+He explains people of color families “Had most of their wealth in their homes.
+So when the housing bubble burst, those households took a bigger hit”

 “Especially Hispanics, for example.
 Sixty-six percent of their net worth derives from home equity,” Kochhar says.
 “And they are concentrated geographically in parts of the country such as California, Arizona, Florida and Nevada, where the housing downturn was most severe.”